alithecoder01/JobApp/README.md

-# JobApp
- Creating Job App Using React native
+# Welcome to Job App Using Reacr Native Expo 👋